 OK, so to start, the United people in Cape Town reschedule our current return trip to today and we fly back to Denver.
 In the meantime, Barb has convinced our neighbor (big thanks to Judy) to rifle our house and she finds our current passports.
 Our daughter Meaghan then gets the passports from Judy and meets us at DIA - passport issue solved but now we have to get back to S. Africa.
 No problem, we're scheduled to arrive in Denver at 11AM and I got us flights that left at 2PM to get us back to Cape Town.
 When we got off our first flight at Dulles we got a text from United about the first leg of our return to S. Africa (Denver to Dulles) - "Your flight has been delayed 3 hrs, sorry about that, here's a $15 meal voucher to make up for any inconvenience".
 Since we had a 2hr layover in Dulles this killed our return to S. Africa.

-Since we're at the airport we find an agent that agrees to help us reschedule our flight to S. Africa (finding an agent is hard, 99% of the agents at DIA only deal with checkins, we had to go to one of the 2 desks that deal with other problems.
+Once we get to DIA (not enough time to deal with this in Dulles) we find an agent that agrees to help us reschedule our flight to S. Africa (finding an agent is hard, 99% of the agents at DIA only deal with checkins, we had to go to one of the 2 desks that deal with other problems.
 The agent there agrees to help us (even though she wasn't trained in booking flights - go figure).
 She basically called a real booking person who was able to reschedule (at no extra cost) the flights I had just booked into something that now worked.
 Our new itinery was now Denver -> Dulles -> Adis Abbaba (with a stop in Lome) -> Johannesburg -> Skukusa (where we get driven to the first camp).
 We actually get into Skukusa 2hrs before every body else so we're good.

 The flights were fine modulo the Ethiopian Air 787s (Dulles to Johannesburg) were older and things like the seat monitors were marginally operational and one of the bath rooms had a clogged sink and open panels but the planes made it fine.